-Whether you’re preparing to apply for a new mortgage or thinking about refinancing your current mortgage, it’s important to know how to compare lenders.
+Whether you’re preparing to apply for a new mortgage or considering refinancing your current one, it’s important to know how to compare lenders.
 This will help you get an accurate picture of how much you’ll be spending on your mortgage.
-It’ll also allow you to see how much you can save by going to one lender over another.
+It’ll also show how much you can save by going to one lender over another.

-There’s only one good way to compare lenders, and that’s the Consumer Financial Protection Bureau’s Loan Estimate form.
-This standardized form looks identical all lenders.
-This makes it possible for you to compare offers without worrying about hidden fees.
+There’s only one good way to compare lenders: the Consumer Financial Protection Bureau’s Loan Estimate form.
+This standardized form looks identical to all lenders.
+This makes it possible to compare offers without worrying about hidden fees.

 How to Get a Loan Estimate

 Each lender should send you a Loan Estimate in 3 days or less.
-They are legally required to do so, thanks to the Consumer Financial Protection Bureau.
+Thanks to the Consumer Financial Protection Bureau, they are legally required to do so.
 Some lenders will even send you a Loan Estimate immediately.

 What to Do Once You’ve Gotten Your Loan Estimate Forms

 Do you have all your Loan Estimates in hand?
 Now, it’s time to compare!
 Thankfully, this is pretty easy due to the standardized format.
-You just need to know what each section means.
-There are 7 sections.
+You need to know what each section means.
+There are seven sections.
 Here’s what each one entails.

 Section A: Origination Charges

 Are you looking for a lower rate or a discount on your loan?
 Section A is where you’ll see the points or credits for lower rates or discounts.
-With some lenders, there will also be fees in this section, such as processing, origination, or underwriting fees.
+Some lenders will also have fees in this section, such as processing, origination, or underwriting fees.

 Section B: Services You Cannot Shop For